About Us

 How We Began

 In response, they created a community model that balances privacy with togetherness, independence with interdependence.
-Our cohousing approach provides private homes for each resident while fostering shared spaces and collective activities that bring people together.
+Our coliving approach provides private homes for each resident while fostering shared spaces and collective activities that bring people together.

 See Our Community